 This paper asks how to think about paying workers when what you want them to do is more complicated.
 The authors’ example is teachers.
 Teachers do not do just one thing — they don’t make widgets — and you cannot measure the true output you’d like to get (say, successful and happy students).
 What you can do is pay them for individual components of their performance, like their students’ test scores.
 The problem, though, is that if you pay teachers based on how their students do in math, they may spend all their time teaching (or drilling) math.
 They will invest less in other parts of their job, and you may actually get less of what you really want.

-This is to say: even if you completely put aside the question of intrinsic versus extrinsic motivation, issues of shame, concerns about negative parenting, and the worry about the surveillance state, the basic economic theory of multitasking says that Elf on the Shelf probably isn’t going to work.
+- Even if you completely put aside these concerns, the basic economic theory of multitasking says that Elf on the Shelf probably isn’t going to work.

 Log in